elnathanau1/java-doc/README.md

 #### Basic Terms
 - Repository (repo): location where code and projects are stored in Git.
 - Commit: individual change to a file (or set of files).
 This is how Github keeps track of which changes were made when and by who
-- Merge conflict: When two people attempt to edit the same code file.
+- Merge conflict: when two people attempt to edit the same code file.
 Github can try to auto resolve these, however if they are complicated, they can be resolved in IntelliJ
-- Branch: A set of code changes with a unique name.
+- Branch: a set of code changes with a unique name.
 The main branch in every project is called `master`. `master` is typically production-ready code, so try not to push broken code into it.
-- Pull Request (PR): A request to merge the code changes from a branch into `master`.
+- Pull Request (PR): a request to merge the code changes from a branch into `master`.
 - `.gitignore`: This is a file where you can put the names of other files/directories that you don't want Git to track changes for.